nsmithuk/lrucache/README.md

 ```

 #### Specifying Size
-If your items have varying sizes, use `SetWithSize` to add a key-value pair and specify its size:
+If your items have varying sizes and no expiry, use `SetWithSize` to add a key-value pair and specify its size:
 ```go
 cache.SetWithSize(2, "value2", 5) // Adds the item with a size of 5
 ```

 #### Setting an Expiry Time
-Use `SetWithExpiry` to add a key-value pair that expires after a specified duration:
+Use `SetWithExpiry` to add a key-value pair, with a default size of 1, that expires after a specified duration:
 ```go
 expiry := time.Now().Add(10 * time.Minute) // Item expires in 10 minutes
 cache.SetWithExpiry(3, "value3", expiry)